AdobeDocs/experience-platform.en/help/destinations/destination-sdk/overview.md

 ## Supported integration types {#supported-integration-types}

-### Real-time integrations {#real-time-integrations}
+### Real-time (streaming) integrations {#real-time-integrations}

-Through Destination SDK, Adobe Experience Platform supports real-time integrations with destinations that have a REST API endpoint.
+Through Destination SDK, Adobe Experience Platform supports real-time (also referred to as streaming) integrations with destinations that have a REST API endpoint.
 The real-time integration with Experience Platform supports capabilities like:

 * Message transformation and aggregation
 * Profile backfill